perfectly-balanced/PathBench/README.md

 **ROS Real-time Extension**.
 The extension provides real-time support for visualisation, coordination and interaction with a physical robot.

-To run all other components the master launch configuration has to be changed from `src/main.py` and run with `./run_main.sh`.

 **Example Real Trajectory**
 <br />
 <img src="./readme_files/start_ann.JPG" width="130"/>